g1ovannab/travelling-salesman/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+# TSP

+In order to run the program, you need to have the JDK 11 installed.

-## Folder Structure
+## Files Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+You need to create the file `cities.txt` in the folder /files with the coordinates of the cities you want to calculate.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+If you don't want to write any numbers, you need to set the variable 'runTest' to true, and set a number of cities in the variable 'numberOfCities'.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+The results will be placed also in the folder /files, in a text file called `statistics.txt`.

+If the program returns any error, the error will be written in the file `error.txt`.